Njokinuthia/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  added new toy, got name uninitialized error in network and rails server log corrected create statement

 - Update the number of likes for a toy

   - How I debugged:
+  tried adding a like, got error (unexpected end of JSON input) checked fetch request(which was ok) and contoller render json part - was missing render json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  clicked on donate and checked for error in network browser and rails server logs error was no route, added rourte